dubzzz/fast-check/website/docs/tutorials/quick-tutorial/our-first-property-based-test.md

 ## What is a property?

-Contrary to example based tests, we will not explicitely come with predefined values but ask the framework to build them for us.
-It has several positive impacts:
+A property is to property based tests, what an example if to example based tests: it's the core building block of it.Instead of explicitely defining values to test, we will ask the framework to build them for us.
+Instead of expecting clear values, we will check the shape of the output.
+And it has several positive impacts:

 - We test more inputs over time
-- We test more diverse set of inputs
+- We test more diverse inputs
-- We don't need to think about complex counterexamples
+- We don't need to think about counterexamples

 A property can be expressed as follow: